open-formulieren/open-forms/docs/configuration/general/analytics.rst

 .. warning::

-    If you enable external data analytics tools, you **need** to setup a proper :ref:`cookie policy <configuration_general_cookies>` in accordance with
+    If you enable external data analytics tools, you **need** to set up a proper :ref:`cookie policy <configuration_general_cookies>` in accordance with
     the `GDPR`_ and your local privacy authority.

     Also, these data analytics tools will **only work** if the user allowed these cookies.
-If you do not setup cookies, these tools will simply not work because the user never allowed their cookies.
+If you do not set up cookies, these tools will simply not work because the user never allowed their cookies.

 .. _`GDPR`: https://gdpr.eu/